DSC-Capstone/2026-27/mentors.md

 to facilitate that.**

 {: .red }
-Remember, discussions begin the week of Monday, Sept 29th.
+Remember, discussions begin during Week 1 of the Fall Quarter.
+Check UCSD's academic calendar to find when this begins.
 Check [dsc-capstone.org/enrollment](https://dsc-capstone.org/enrollment) to see where and when your section is.
-If you're running your sections through Zoom, send your students your Zoom link via email.
-(Find your students [here](https://docs.google.com/spreadsheets/d/1RovvVrGeL9oF5mhkVI_bS6BLohVnL1oLgoBKBvzSEyU/edit?usp=sharing)).
+If you're running your sections through Zoom, send your students your Zoom link via email - we will let you know who they are via an email closer to the start of the quarter.

 <a name='participation-questions'></a>